Clarifying the effect of mean subtraction on Dynamic Mode Decomposition: Conclusions and Future Work

 \section{Conclusions and Future Work}

-The relationship between mean subtracted DMD and temporal DFT has been clarified in the setting of finite dimensional Koopman invariant subspaces.
-When the observables drawn from such a subspace are themselves invariant under the action of the Koopman operator, non-equivalence is tantamount to data sufficiency.
-Taking as many time delays as the number of distinct Koopman modes suffices to attain the required invariance.
-Therefore, DMD-DFT equivalence vanishes when data is plentiful, and time-delayed.
-The contrapositive provides an ironic interlude to this venture: What was viewed a potential rot could actually be an indicator of sampling requirements.
+The relation between mean-subtracted DMD and temporal DFT has been clarified, for observables that possess only a finite number of Koopman modes.
+When a collection of such observables spans a subspace invariant under the Koopman operator and is chosen as the dictionary in DMD, non-equivalence of mean-subtracted DMD and DFT is tantamount to sufficiency of training data.
+The requisite invariance can be attained by taking as many time delays as the number of distinct Koopman modes.
+Therefore, DMD-DFT equivalence vanishes when data is plentiful, and delay embedded.
+The contrapositive suggests that DMD-DFT equivalence can be used as an indicator of inadequate training data- a property that contrasts with its' original perception as a potential rot.

-In the same setting, the practice of filtering DMD eigen-values based on the norm of the corresponding DMD modes has been rigorously justified.
-When data is linearly consistent and the DMD regression is well-posed, the DMD eigen-values thus pruned comprise the Koopman spectrum.
-A similar result holds under mean-subtraction, if a few time delays are taken before performing DMD.

-Many aspects of this work are open for study.
-The departure from DMD-DFT equivalence appears to happen as two jumps with increasing time delays.
-The theory developed in this work predicts the first jump.
-Understanding the second jump and the robustness of the overall transition to noise will improve the reliability of DMD-DFT equivalence in inferring system order.
+For future work, we note that increasing the number of time delays, far beyond the prescription of \cref{prop:DelaysMakeGoodObservables}, can acutely blur the numerical distinction between DMD-DFT equivalence and non-equivalence.
+The theory developed in this work is oblivious to the choice of delay embedding dimension, beyond requiring a minimum value.
+Understanding this distortion produced by large delay embeddings will improve the reliability of DMD-DFT equivalence in inferring the order of the underlying dynamics.

-On a different note, transient dynamics seem to be lost when we take one too many time delays.
-This signals a need for devising algorithms that are sensitive to the senescence of off-attractor behaviour.
-Along the same vein, it would be useful to establish upper bounds on the number of time delays that can be safely taken, in relation to the underlying Koopman spectrum.